lbragile/chessCAMO/README.md

 - [ ] Three move repetition (draw) & 50 move rule.
 - [ ] Board representation undo (use queue?).
-- [ ] Input as PGN rather than two integers (template) - working currently but not really a template.
 - [ ] GUI - nice to be able to move pieces with mouse rather than inputting coordinates.

 ##### ChessCAMO: :grin: